Gary Russell Fogg Profile Photo

 Bountiful, UT

-Gary earned his Eagle Scout award at age 14, the first of many achievements to come.
+Gary earned his Eagle Scout award at age 14, one of many achievements to come.
 In eighth grade, he began playing trumpet in a trio that performed at church activities, civic clubs, and community events.
 His high school band was the best in the state.
 As a student leader, Gary was elected business manager.
 In that role, he convinced the school to buy a popcorn machine and started selling popcorn at sporting events.
 They made so much money that school administrators questioned the figures until Gary produced the bank deposit receipts to set the record straight.
-(Years later, popcorn would become a family tradition—after long days of hard work, Gary would make popcorn the old-fashioned way in a big kettle for movie nights and board games.)
+(Years later, popcorn would become a family tradition.
+After long days of hard work, Gary would make popcorn the old-fashioned way in a big kettle for movie nights and board games.)

-Gary graduated from medical school at the University of Utah in 1963 with honors.
+Gary graduated from medical school at the University of Utah in 1963 with high honors.
 He completed a year of training in Dallas.
-In 1964, he began his residency at Barnes Hospital in St. Louis, one of the top programs in the country.
+In 1964, he began his ophthalmology residency at Barnes Hospital in St. Louis, one of the top programs in the country.
 From December 1966 to March 1967, Gary and Cheryl took their three young children—Linda (7), Steven (4), and Brian (3)—to El Salvador so Gary could gain intensive hands-on experience performing eye surgeries.
 They then returned to St. Louis to complete his residency.

-In late 1967, Gary and Cheryl made a significant move from the Mormon culture of Idaho and Utah to Fresno, California, where Gary joined Dr. Snow in practice.
+In late 1967, Gary and Cheryl made a significant move from the Mormon pioneer culture of Idaho and Utah to Fresno, California, where Gary joined Dr. Snow in practice.
 "Snow and Fogg" became a source of amusement for patients and a fixture in the Central Valley.
 Gary built a thriving ophthalmology practice with over 100 employees and was known as one of the finest eye doctors and surgeons in the region.
-He loved being an eye doctor and serving people through surgery.
+He loved being an eye doctor and serving people.
 He hired his children to work alongside him in his office, where they witnessed firsthand his care for patients.

 Gary was meticulous about paying tithing to the Church.
 He kept a detailed handwritten financial ledger for over 50 years to ensure he paid accurately.
 In the final weeks of his life, he realized he owed seven more cents in tithing and made certain it was paid—a testament to his integrity and devotion.

-In 1992, Gary and Cheryl built a cabin on Bill's Island in Island Park, Idaho—near where Gary had fished as a boy with his father, and close to Fogg Butte.
-They named their cabin "Fogged Inn," and it became Gary's happy place.
-For many years until the present time, Fogged Inn has been the gathering spot for the annual Fogg family reunions.
-Gary was a man who loved working with his hands—whether performing surgery, woodworking, building computers, tying flies, cooking, or doing home repairs.
-He loved to fix things himself and taught his children to do the same.
-He was a superb craftsman, known for building top-notch pinewood derby cars, which earned his son’s trophies they displayed proudly.
-Gary loved high quality tools.
-However, his kids confess, he didn’t like hunting for those tools after his sons failed to return them to the proper places.
 Gary took his kids on many outdoor adventures, such as sailing, camping, hiking, and kayaking.
-On the homefront, he often made breakfast for his children before early morning seminary.
+On the home front, he often made breakfast for his children before early morning seminary.
 In the evenings, he never shied away from doing dishes.
 In fact, as a father he would often counsel his kids to “do more dishes” -- his universal solution to most any problem.
 Gary encouraged his children to have good habits and to achieve -- to play sports, to work hard in school, to run for student office, and to start their own businesses.

 When Gary's children describe their father, they point to his defining qualities: he was kind, hardworking, goal-oriented, organized, entrepreneurial, generous, and possessed a fun sense of humor.

 Throughout his 90 years, Gary exemplified faith, integrity, and selfless service.
 He healed thousands through his skilled hands as a surgeon, strengthened his community through decades of Church service, and inspired his family to pursue lives of meaning and achievement.
-His dedication to his covenants—down to the very last seven cents—reflected a man who understood that character is built in the smallest choices as much as the largest ones.
+His dedication to his covenants—down to the very last seven cents—reflected a man who understood that character is built in the smallest choices as much as the largest actions.
 Gary's influence will continue through the generations he shaped and the countless lives he blessed.

 Funeral services will be held at 11:00 a.m. on Monday, October 13, 2025, at The Church of Jesus Christ of Latter-day Saints Chapel, 1800 Mueller Park Road, Bountiful, Utah, where a viewing will be held Sunday evening from 6:00-8:00 p.m. and Monday morning from 9:30-10:30 a.m. prior to services.